EricNewcombe/lightweight-nfc-authentication/README.md

 nodejs app.js
 ```

+API Routes can be found at [Server Routes & Descriptions](./Server/routes/README.md).

 ## Installing & Running the Client
 Open the Client folder, install the needed python packaged then run the python client.

+Make sure you're using python3
 ```bash
 cd ./Client